Elijah-Ugoh/Parkinsons-Diseases-Genetics/7_T2D_PD.md

 plink --bfile ../../../MPBC_HRC_Rsq03_updated --score ../Scores_PD-DM/updated_Mars_scores2.txt --out Mars_PRS
 plink --bfile ../../../MPBC_HRC_Rsq03_updated --score ../Scores_PD-DM/updated_Lin_scores2.txt --out Lin_PRS
 ```
-- Copy the PRS calculations and the new covariate file locally and read them in R for further analysis and visualization
+- Copy the PRS estimates and the new covariate file from the cluster to local dir and read them in R for further analysis and visualization.

 - See the ```T2D_PD_PRS_Analysis.R``` script for the complete analysis in R.